django-crispy-forms/django-crispy-forms/docs/contributing.rst

 Pull upstream changes into your fork regularly
 ==================================================

 django-crispy-forms is worked on by a lot of people.
-It is therefore critical that you pull upstream changes from trunk into your fork on a regular basis.
-Nothing is worse than putting in days of hard work into a pull request only to have it rejected because it has diverged too far from trunk.
+It is therefore critical that you pull upstream changes from the main branch into your fork on a regular basis.
+Nothing is worse than putting in days of hard work into a pull request only to have it rejected because it has diverged too far from main.

 To pull in upstream changes::

-    git remote add trunk git://github.com/django-crispy-forms/django-crispy-forms.git
+    git remote add upstream git://github.com/django-crispy-forms/django-crispy-forms.git
-    git fetch trunk
+    git fetch upstream

 Check the log to be sure that you actually want the changes, before merging::